ABOUT

 Dean Moss

-Dean Moss is an interdisciplinary choreographer and video artist whose practice investigates the sense of becoming and the fluidities of identity.
-His performance projects are media entwined choreographic works that are deeply concerned with visual detail.
+Dean Moss is an interdisciplinary choreographer and video artist whose practice investigates the sense of becoming and the fluidity of self.
 These projects often include artist collaborations, and the conceptually foundational use of audience participation.
-His self-taught digital film works are intimate impressionistic narratives exploring perception, with image sequences featuring video collage and animation techniques.
-Since 2002 Moss’ creative endeavors have been organized through a project based production company called Gametophyte Inc. based in Brooklyn.
+His digital film works are impressionistic narratives exploring perception, featuring video collage and animation techniques.
+Since 2002 Moss’ creative endeavors are organized through Gametophyte Inc.: a project based production company based in Brooklyn.

-To date these endeavors have been commissioned and variously presented internationally by New York Museum of Modern Art; The Whitney Museum of American Art; PS 1 Contemporary Art Museum; The Massachusetts Museum of Contemporary Art; The Walker Art Center; Yale University/World Performance Project; The Bitgoeul Citizen Cultural Center; The Seoul International Dance Festival; The New Visions Art Festival, Hong Kong, China; Tanzquartier Wien, Vienna Austria; FNB Vita Dance Festival, Johannesburg, South Africa; Ksirarnawa Art Center, Denpasar Indonesia; and The Kitchen, NYC among many others.
-With screened works presented by Anthology Film Archives; Danse Visions Festival International de Cin´e-Video-Danse, Nantes France; Factory Gallery, Seoul Korea; Venice Intercultural Film Festival; Tokyo International Short Film Festival; Moving Body Film Festival, Varna Bulgaria; Under the Radar Festival, Vienna Austria; and the Video Art & Experimental Film Festival in NYC.
+Moss’ projects have been presented nationally by the New York Museum of Modern Art; The Whitney Museum of American Art; PS 1 Contemporary Art Museum; The Massachusetts Museum of Contemporary Art; The Walker Art Center; Yale University/World Performance Project; and The Kitchen, among many others.
+Internationally they have been presented by The Bitgoeul Citizen Cultural Center; The Seoul International Dance Festival; The New Visions Art Festival, Hong Kong, China; Tanzquartier Wien, Vienna Austria; FNB Vita Dance Festival, Johannesburg, South Africa; Ksirarnawa Art Center, Denpasar Indonesia.
+His screened works have been presented by Anthology Film Archives; Danse Visions Festival International de Cin´e-Video-Danse, Nantes France; Factory Gallery, Seoul Korea; Venice Intercultural Film Festival; Tokyo International Short Film Festival; Moving Body Film Festival, Varna Bulgaria; Under the Radar Festival, Vienna Austria; and the Video Art & Experimental Film Festival in NYC.

-Moss’ interdisciplinary experience has made him a skillful visiting artist and faculty member.
-At Harvard University he led workshops in performance creation in the Visual Arts department and received a Certificate of Distinction in Teaching from the Derek Bok Center for Teaching and Learning.
+Moss is a frequent visiting/guest artist lecturer and faculty member.
+At Harvard University he taught performance creation in the Visual Arts department and received a Certificate of Distinction in Teaching from the Derek Bok Center for Teaching and Learning.
 At Yale he lectured in the Theatre department investigating audience participation.
-At Rhode Island School of Design, and at Skowhegan School of Painting and Sculpture as Resident Faculty, he mentored visual artists as they integrated performance and media.
+At Rhode Island School of Design, and at Skowhegan School of Painting and Sculpture (resident faculty), he mentored visual artists as they integrated performance and media.
 He was long time dance faculty at Princeton University, and at Sarah Lawrence College mentoring Choreography MFA students.
 Moss has also taught internationally including a year in Japan lecturing on Arts Management, at Tokyo University of the Arts.
 Most recently Moss was Distinguished Visiting Faculty in the department of Kinetic Imaging (hybrid media, video, performance, sound and animation) at Virginia Commonwealth University.

 Collaboration pervades Moss’ projects.
 Most notably his 2005 performance collaboration with painter, visual artist Laylah Ali on “figures on a field” which was, twenty years later, restaged on Viennese performers at Tanzquartier Wein in October of 2025.
 Other important collaborations include two with Korean artists: “Kisaeng becomes you”, with dance artist Yoon Jin Kim premiered in 2008/09, and “Nameless forest” with sculptor, visual artist Sungmyung Chun premiered in 2011.
 Both works focused on Korean cultural assets and history.
 Both premiered in Korea.
 Both were critically acclaimed and engendered academic texts published in Theatre Survey (2013) and Theater Magazine (2012).